-A cortisol urine test measures the level of cortisol in the urine.
+The cortisol urine test measures the level of cortisol in the urine.
 Cortisol is a steroid (glucocorticoid) hormone produced by the adrenal gland.

-The test involves only normal urination, and there is no discomfort.
+The test involves only normal urination.
+There is no discomfort.

-Normal range: 10 - 100 micrograms per 24 hours (mcg/24h)
+Normal range is 10 to 100 micrograms per 24 hours (mcg/24h).

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or may test different specimens.
 Talk to your doctor about the meaning of your specific test results.

 24-hour urinary free cortisol (UFC)

 Stewart PM, Krone NP.
 The adrenal cortex.
-In: Kronenberg HM, Melmed S, Polonsky KS, Larsen PR, eds.
+In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
 12th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 15.
+Philadelphia, Pa: Elsevier Saunders; 2011:chap 15.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.